larsks/rhel-osp-upgrade-docs/rhel6-rhel7.md

     # yum -y install openstack-neutron{,-ml2,-openvswitch}

+Copy the Neutron configuration files from your RHEL6 controller into `/etc/neutron` on the RHEL7 controller:

+    # rsync -a $BACKUP/etc/neutron/ /etc/neutron/

-Copy the Neutron configuration files from your RHEL6 controller into `/etc/neutron` on the RHEL7 controller.
-You will need to correct permissions on these files, because the `neutron` UID and GID on your system may be different:
+You will need to correct permissions on these files, because the `neutron` UID and GID on your RHEL7 system may differ from the values on your RHEL6 system.
+The following `find` command will make the appropriate changes:

     # find /etc/neutron \! -group root -exec chgrp neutron {} \;